QualiSystems/devguide_source/_shells/8.3.0/customizing-shells.md

 * Modifying existing attributes
 * Publishing attributes in a service shell
 * Associating categories to a service shell
+* Publishing attributes in a service shell
+* Associating categories to a service shell

 ## Customizing a shell’s commands